 - Windows 7: Open the Start menu, right-click Computer, then click Properties.

 - Windows 8 & 10: Right-click the Start menu, then click System.

-Find your CPU model in this list (Tip: Use the CTRL+F search function in your browser and type in the model ID).
+In a web browser, navigate to this list and find your CPU model (Tip: Use the CTRL+F/CMD+F search function in your browser and type in the model ID).